RESEARCH

 Why do cells express so many highly-related and seemingly-related chaperones?
 Our research suggests that while they have overlapping roles, there are clear functional differences between them.
 We are currently using mass spectrometry techniques to characterize the interactomes of these isoforms in different organisms.

-Using CRISPR-Cas9 to study chaperone function
+Using Prime Editing to study chaperone function

 -